Cloud cybersecurity: Vulnerabilities, frauds and limitations | Mateusz Chrobok | The Dev is in the Details #5

 Ł: Is this why?
 Because someone still has to build that site and if you look at the economy in the world right now, especially post-COVID, developers are the same price now because everyone works remotely.
 It's not like somewhere in somewhere in asia you can get them for really, really cheap.
 So they might be cheaper, but it's not such a huge difference anymore.
 That's my experience, right.
 So why would anyone build a site for 50 bucks, risking jail time?
 You know what I mean.
 That's my first thought.
 So is this an economy of scale?

-M: TFahere's, I don't know, 50 000 people from my From my perspective, this is just following the megatrend of hyper-specialization.
+M: I don't know, 50 000 people from my perspective, this is just following the megatrend of hyper-specialization.
 So there are people that are good at writing HTML and they don't really want to risk being the trousers that are on the whole chain, so stealing the credentials, setting up a malicious page and making money laundering.
 At the end of the day, they are just buying the services You're putting in your shop, the mail bumping, you're putting the credentials of the person you want to steal from.
 Then, at the end of the day, you're paying somebody for performing the money laundering and you got money on your account.
 So the responsibility is spread to us different parts of this ecosystem and they're making their part.
 The worst part, as we mentioned earlier, is some of the situation with advertising.
 So using Google Advertising or Facebook Advertising is part of the chain, because that's where they're getting their leads.

 Ł: I would still imagine that to set this up, if you're a criminal probably not an individual, but as a group it probably still costs you dozens of thousands of dollars.
 To set this up you need a shimmel guy Okay, these come relatively cheap.
 But you need a guy who maybe creates custom animations, oh yeah.